duspviz-mit/Microsoft-Office/README.md

 # DUSPviz Workshop - Intro to Microsoft Excel
 ### 10/01/2019 by Yuan Lai

-This workshop provides you the basics of excel and some intermediate techniques of data inspection and preparatin for GIS or data science project.
-Prevoiusly, the DUSPViz team has complied overviews, tips, tricks, and functions in an [__Excel Worksheet__](http://duspviz.mit.edu/wp-content/uploads/2014/09/ExcelWorksheet_DUSPVIZ_2014.xlsx).
+This workshop provides you the basics of excel and some intermediate techniques of data inspection and preparation for GIS or data science project.
+Previously, the DUSPViz team has complied overviews, tips, tricks, and functions in an [__Excel Worksheet__](http://duspviz.mit.edu/wp-content/uploads/2014/09/ExcelWorksheet_DUSPVIZ_2014.xlsx).
 It is highly recommended to go through this worksheet before the workshop.
 As a tutorial and a case study, we will look into some Airbnb listings in Boston Area.
 The completion of this workshop will provide the following key learning points:
 1. Data Inspection
     - Data Dimension
     - Metadata